worldbank/GEEST/README.md

 3. Select the mode of travel (Walking OR Driving).

-4. Select method of measurement (Distance OR Time).
+4. Select the method of measurement (Distance OR Time).

 5. Specify travel distance or time increments in meters or time respectively using comma delimitation.

 6. Enter an alternate raster output file name if desired.

-7. Click "Execute" button to run the algorithm.
+7. Click the "Execute" button to run the algorithm.

 8. Status text next to the "Execute" button will appear and let you know once processing is complete.